MeV Sterile Neutrino in light of the Cabibbo-Angle Anomaly: Note Added

+After completing this work, a new lattice calculation~\cite{Ma:2023kfr} reported $\Delta_R^V=0.02439(19)$.
+If we adopt this result for the global fit of the superallowed nuclear $\beta$ decays, significance of the tension is reduced by about 0.5$\sigma$, and correspondingly, the improvement of CAA (the pull with respect to the SM) due to the sterile neutrino is reduced by about 0.5$\sigma$. \acknowledgments

-We would like to thank Daniel Egana-Ugrinovic, Matheus Hostert, Takemichi Okui, Robert Shrock, Mark-Christoph Spieker, Vandana Tripathi, and Nodoka Yamanaka for useful discussions.
+We would like to thank Daniel Ega\~{n}a-Ugrinovic, Matheus Hostert, Takemichi Okui, Robert Shrock, Ningqiang Song, Mark-Christoph Spieker, Vandana Tripathi, and Nodoka Yamanaka for useful discussions.
 T.\,K.\ was supported by the Japan Society for the Promotion of Science (JSPS) Grant-in-Aid for Scientific Research (Grant No.\,21K03572) and the JSPS Core-to-Core Program (Grant No.\,JPJSCCA20200002).
 K.\,T.\ is supported by in part the US Department of Energy grant DE-SC0010102 and JSPS Grant-in-Aid for Scientific Research (Grant No.\,21H01086).